Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 #### Purpose

 The purpose of this site is to create a fun interactive quiz for the user whilst developing both their general and geographical knowledge on Britain.
 My decision to create this site was based on a family interest of map games and my lack of general knowledge on Britain.
-By completing this project I will have shown greater experience using Javascript and hopefully expanded my general knowledge of my country.
+By completing this project I will have shown greater experience using Javascript and hopefully expanded my knowledge of my country.

 #### User stories